-Many of our students gravitate to the world of commerce, broadly defined.
+Many of our students gravitate to the world of commerce.

 William Barth moved to Washington, D.C. after graduating in 1986 with majors in Communications and Political Science.
 In the 27 years since he began as a document runner he has moved to the top of the industry.
 He also served as Vice President of Fraud & Investigations within Thomson Reuters' Corporate Counsel business and has expanded his expertise into the areas of Due Diligence and Risk Management.
 Barth is currently the Vice President of Dockets and Document Retreival at Thomson Reuters.

 Wendy (Jaycox) Davidson graduated in 1992 with a Sociology/Political Science major.
 After spending 18 years in various sales, marketing, and operations roles with Tyson Foods she became a Vice President and General Manager at McCormick & Co. in 2010.
 Davidson’s public service includes membership on Luther’s Board of Regents.